 Incentives are available for eligible investments made in start-ups known as Early Stage Innovation Companies (ESICs), which are generally newly incorporated entities with low income and expenses.
-Investments of less than 30% of the equity in an ESIC would generally qualify for a 20% non-refundable tax offset (capped at AU\$200,000 per investor including any offsets carried forward from the prior year's investment) and a 10-year tax exemption on any capital gains arising on disposal of the investment.
+Investments of less than 30% of the equity in an ESIC would generally qualify for a 20% non-refundable tax offset (capped at \$200,000 per investor including any offsets carried forward from the prior year's investment) and a 10-year tax exemption on any capital gains arising on disposal of the investment.

-Muhunthan Kanagaratnam Partner, Tax

-E mkanagaratnam@gtlaw.com.au
+Julian Cheng

-Julian Cheng Partner, Tax
+Partner, Tax

++61 3 8656 3355

+JCheng@gtlaw.com.au

+Hanh Chau

-Hanh Chau Partner, Tax
+Partner, Tax

-E hchau@gtlaw.com.au
++61 2 9263 4027

+HChau@gtlaw.com.au

-Matthew Charman Lawyer, Tax
+Matthew Charman Lawyer, Tax +61 2 9263 4153 MCharman@gtlaw.com.au

-E mcharman@gtlaw.com.au

-Alina Sedmak Lawyer, Tax

-E asedmak@gtlaw.com.au

-Jason Yu Lawyer, Tax
+Jason Yu Lawyer, Tax +61 2 9263 4642 JYu@gtlaw.com.au

-E JYu@gtlaw.com.au